jjaykim/OOP244-Language-CPP/WS08/readme.md

 - create abstract base classes
 - implement behaviour using virtual functions
 - explain the difference between an abstract base class and a concrete class
-- describe what you have learned in completing this workshop